 We don’t give refunds if she doesn’t finish it.

 Yes she can.
-You might like to watch the video with her in the afternoon/evening, but as long as she has access to the internet she can watch the video when it best works for her.
+You might like to watch the video with her in the afternoon/evening, but as long as she has access to the internet and your facebook account she can watch the video when it best works for her.

 I think it works best to watch the video then leave some time before she then does the drawing.
 Ideally she wants to draw when she is at her most ‘creative’ and we share when that is for her during the Challenge.

 We also recommend she tries to complete one challenge each day rather than leaving it all to the end.
-It is a good habit to start.
-It also takes the overwhelm out of the challenge.
+It is a good habit to start and we talk about what makes a habit sticky.
+Doing one each day also takes the overwhelm out of the challenge.
 Complete a little each day.

 Of course we appreciate everyone learns differently so she might like to absorb a couple of days content before completing her first challenge.
 We also appreciate life happens and things pop up.